Characterisation-Virtual-Laboratory/CVL_Community/_posts/2019-05-17-10FAIRthings-progress.md

 During May, but specially 30-31 May, 2019 we will be working on the **Top 10 FAIR things for imaging.**

-Here is our **[work in progress document](https://docs.google.com/document/d/1ttr7pCGMNe0EtfgcPxDV6syDUQiopP4SZMEMGnX29E8/edit?usp=sharing)**.
 We welcome contributions from diverse viewpoints and skill sets.
 If you contribute to this document make sure your name and details are known to us.
 This document is licensed under [Creative Commons International Attribution license CC by 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Join the local Hub